Praxylmx/dotFiles/README.md

 ## PraX's dotFiles

-This has all my dotFiles (config files) that contain configurations i made to my linux programs.
+This has all dotFiles (config files) used by the programs I use in Linux.
 It also has my scripts.
 So if you want to replicate my setup to some degree you can use my dotFiles.